 - See, also, below.

-- Months of December 2016 and January 2017—online and advailable but with a significant number of mandates to work on; response times and turnaround times possibly affected.
+- Online and available but with a significant number of mandates to work on until the end of January; response times and turnaround times affected.